 - Your dog will attack the thing that was associated with the shock (leashed dog, kid with ball); or

-- If your dog hasn’t been poisoned towards kids yet, maybe the friendly kid will try to lead him back to your house.
+- If your dog hasn’t become wary of kids yet, maybe the friendly kid will try to lead him back to your house.
 And make him cross the perimeter and get shocked again while he is walking with the kid, who may even be touching his collar.
 What do you think your dog will do then?

 Veterinary behaviorist Dr. Karen Overall reports that there are cases of humans being bitten when they pulled dogs over the boundary of an electronic fence.
 [Manual of Clinical Behavioral Medicine for Dogs and Cats, 2013, p.
 108-109] The thing you would hope for, that the dog would wait calmly just outside the perimeter, waiting for you to get home and turn the fence off or remove his collar, is not likely to happen.
 You got the fence because you didn’t figure the dog would stay in the yard in the first place.
 Once the dog is outside the perimeter, you are pretty much in trouble.